teksi/wastewater/docs/en/user-guide/layerexplanations/layerexplanation.rst

 Channels ``tww_app.mvw_tww_channel``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-Modified in version 2025 : Changed spelling and geometry line type
+.. versionchanged::2025.0 : Changed spelling and geometry line type

 The channel-class has no geometry.
 Therefore, mvw_tww_channel is a materialized view that uses the reach-geometries to work with e.g with maintenace_events, that are not connected to reaches, but to channels.